Creation of the Estonian Subjectivity Dataset: Assessing the Degree of Subjectivity on a Scale

 Between annotators, some degree of disagreement is expected, as subjectivity is a subjective topic---different people understand subjectivity in different ways, and their internal scales of subjectivity and objectivity vary accordingly.
 For instance, A1 was unique in preferring the ends of the scale, with 391 texts getting a score of 0 and 234 texts getting a score of 100.
 The histograms of the scores given by all three annotators are plotted in Figure~\ref{fig:score_hist}.

 We assessed the inter-annotator agreements using the Pearson correlation coefficient.
-The Pearson correlations between the annotators were somewhat lower than observed in the pilot projct: 0.525 (A1 vs. A3), 0.570 (A1 vs. A1) and 0.627 (A2 vs. A3).
+The Pearson correlations between the annotators were somewhat lower than observed in the pilot project: 0.570 (A1 vs. A2), 0.525 (A1 vs. A3), and 0.627 (A2 vs. A3).
+All of the correlations were statistically significant with \textit{p}-values all below 0.001.
 Figure \ref{cats1000} showcases these correlations within categories that contained at least 30 samples.
 All categories have a large amount of variation in the amount of disagreement between the annotators.
 While the categories Web Journalism and Instructive have the highest average correlations, Social Media texts are the least correlated.
 The correlations in the lower range indicate that there might be texts that were judged qualitatively considerably differently by the annotators.

 However, large differences between the subjectivity scores of a text indicate a need for further analysis.
 We first qualitatively examined the texts with the highest inter-annotator differences, but no clear patterns emerged.